nikwin/nikwin.github.io/_posts/2020-03-08-oneMoreTurn.md

 title: "One More Turn"
 tag: fadt
 date: 2020-03-08
-desc: Breaking Down The One More Turn Pattern
+desc: "Breaking Down The One More Turn Pattern"
 ---